chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 4. StatusLoggerSource = The absolute path to the StatusLogger class source code
 5. ExtensionsSource   = The absolute path to the Extensions class source code
 6. ModuleSaltFilePath = The absolute path to the module's salt file
+7. AesCryptoSource    = The absolute path to the AES cryptography provider source code
+8. CompressorSource   = The absolute path to the GZip compression provider source code
+9. ConversionSource   = The absolute path to the CLR wrapper source code
+10. CommonSourcePath   = The absolute path to the common PowerPass script
-7. LockerFolderPath   = The absolute path to the folder where PowerPass stores your Locker
+11. LockerFolderPath   = The absolute path to the folder where PowerPass stores your Locker
-8. LockerFilePath     = The absolute path to your Locker file
+12. LockerFilePath     = The absolute path to your Locker file
-9. LockerSaltPath     = The absolute path to your Locker's salt file
+13. LockerSaltPath     = The absolute path to your Locker's salt file
-10. Implementation     = The type of implementation either "DPAPI" or "AES", in this case "DPAPI"
+14. Implementation     = The type of implementation either "DPAPI" or "AES", in this case "DPAPI"
+15. Version            = The version number of the PowerPass release you have installed
 ```
 ##### ***[Back to Top](#powerpass-cmdlet-reference-for-windows-powershell-dp-api--keepass-2-implementation)***
 # Import-PowerPassSecrets